Open Neural Tube Defects (ONTDs) in Children

 Which children are at risk for open neural tube defects?

 Once a child with a neural tube defect has been born in the family, the chance that this problem will happen in another child rises to 1 in 25.
 The type of neural tube defect can differ the second time.
-For example, one baby could be born with anencephaly.
+For example, a family's first baby could be born with anencephaly.
 A second baby could have spina bifida instead.

 Other risk factors for neural tube defects include: